Particular interests of the Computational Neuroscience unit include:

 Working in this area:

-We are keen to supervize good students motivated to do PhD research; below is a list of potential areas.
+We are keen to supervise good students motivated to do PhD research; below is a list of potential areas.

 This group brings together computational neuroscience and machine learning.
-We have the following PhD projects available:
+We have several projects available contact us if you are interested.

 Conor Houghton's group does research on cerebellum, decision making and neurolinguistics.